 This December, the world’s first conference focusing specifically on intangible assets will be held in Sydney.
 EverEdge Global team members Paul Adams, Michael Masterson and Tyler Capson will be sharing the stage with leading luminaries Dixon Soh, Rob Campbell, Jonathan Haskell and Ian Fletcher, among others.

-With a program spanning two-days, leading conference provider IQPC has brought together some of the world’s foremost experts to share their insights into how businesses can recognize and value their intangible assets, and adapt to the new knowledge based economy.
+With a programme spanning two-days, leading conference provider IQPC has brought together some of the world’s foremost experts to share their insights into how businesses can recognise and value their intangible assets, and adapt to the new knowledge based economy.

-To view the full program and to book your seat at the event, click here.
+To view the full programme and to book your seat at the event, click here.

 Sunny Bates in New Zealand